clusterio/clusterio/plugins/player_auth/README.md

     npm install @clusterio/plugin-player_auth
     npx clusteriocontroller plugin add @clusterio/plugin-player_auth

-Substitute clusteriocontroller with clusterioslave or clusterioctl if this a dedicate slave or ctl installation respectively.
+Substitute clusteriocontroller with clusteriohost or clusterioctl if this a dedicate host or ctl installation respectively.

 ## Controller Configuration